Ron Alexander: After football

 In the Queen's Birthday 2019 Honours List, Alexander was made a Member of the Order of Australia "for significant service to sport and recreation, and to public administration."

 In October 2021, Alexander was elected to the North Ward of the City of Vincent.
+Alexander ran for mayor of the City of Vincent in the October 2023 local government elections, gaining 33 percent of the vote and coming second to Alison Xamon, who had 40 percent of the vote.